CavHack/Tits/README.md

 # Tits

-Quantum Secure Blockchain based on Gibbs Entropy: A Stochastic Petri-Net Hashing through Lamport Clocks.
-A modern interpretation of a distributed NoSQL Append-Only Format.
-Furthermore, our guiding principle is a Dirac Soliton in the Network Tomography of Singularities genetic to some CA-DAG (Cellular Automata / Directed Acyclic C.A) with a genetic consensual rpc issuing 'EPR verification contracts' stored in a wallet.
+Tits is a Decentralized Quantum Secured Ledger based on Bimodal Homomorphic Lattice Encryption with Gibbs Entropy.
+A Lamport Invariant Learning from Errors Crown Topology (DAG).
+A modern interpretation of a distributed NoSQL Append-Only blockchain.